saltstack/salt/doc/topics/cloud/vagrant.rst

 Salt-cloud uses ssh to provision the minion.
 There must be a routable path from the cloud master to the VM.
 Usually, you will want to use a bridged network adapter for ssh.
-The address will not be known until DHCP assigns it.
+The address may not be known until DHCP assigns it.
 If the configuration setting ``ssh_host`` is not defined, the driver will attempt to read the address from the output of an ``ifconfig`` command.

+The ``target_network`` setting should be used to identify the IP network your bridged adapter is expected to appear on.
+Use CIDR notation, like ``target_network: '2001:DB8::/32'``
+or ``target_network: '192.0.2.0/24'``.
+If ``target_network`` is ``None``,
+the driver will try to use the last routable (not local or link-local) network it sees.
+This might turn out to be a Vagrant host-only network, which will work only if the cloud master is running somewhere on the same host.

 Profile configuration example: